protonemedia/inertia-vue-modal-poc/README.md

 ### Update the page you want to load into a modal

-In most cases, the `/user/create` endpoint renders a form that's wrapped into a template, maybe with other components and components to style the form within your template.
+In most cases, the `/user/create` endpoint renders a form that's wrapped into a template, maybe with other components and components to style the form.
 Here's a simple example of what the `UserCreate.vue` component might look like:

 ```vue
 <template>